 - The requirements for my major are wrong.

 - Requirements for most majors change over time and are tied to the Catalog year in which you matriculated in your major.
 If you think your Audit is incorrect, check the catalog term that appears on the major requirements block of the audit.
 According to our records this is the catalog term that applies to you.
-If you believe the Catalog year is incorrect, contact your Associate Dean’s office.
+If you believe the Catalog year is incorrect, contact your Dean’s office.

 - Classes are not applying in the “right” place.